The Essential Power Tools List: 30 Different Types Everyone Should Own

 Most band saws are stationary and designed to be put in a shop.
 Others are portable, though these are a bit rarer.

 Most people know what a chainsaw is, and should probably have one in their workshop just in case.
 They can run on batteries or gasoline, though gasoline is still the most popular option today.
 These machines take quite a bit of maintenance and can be a bit dangerous.
-However, when used properly, they aren’t any more dangerous than most other power tools on this list.
+However, when used properly, they aren’t any more dangerous than most other things on this power tools list.

 This tool is extremely versatile because it can cut many different things.
 While most chainsaws are just designed for wood, you can find some that are specially made for concrete and stone.